Pharmaceutical Sciences (PHS)

 PHS 799 Master's Research (1-10 credits)

-Students in the master of science degree program (thesis option) specializing in pharmaceutics are required to complete a research project under the direction of a member of the graduate faculty in pharmaceutics.
+This graduate level course students in the master of science degree program (thesis option) specializing in pharmaceutics are required to complete a research project under the direction of a member of the graduate faculty in pharmaceutics.

 PHS 800 Biopharmaceutical Foundatn II (2 credits)

-PHS 802 Intro Lab tech and Biomedicine (3 credits)
+PHS 802 Intro Lab Tech and Biomedicine (3 credits)

-This course is designed to engage students in advanced and applied fundamentals of laboratory procedures, such as pipetting, preparation of buffers, animal handling, dosing, protein and enzyme assays, recording and interpretation of experimental data and results and calculations.
+This graduate level course is designed to engage students in advanced and applied fundamentals of laboratory procedures, such as pipetting, preparation of buffers, animal handling, dosing, protein and enzyme assays, recording and interpretation of experimental data and results and calculations.
 These skills will help students that are preparing to become scientists in the biopharmaceutical field.
 Each week, students will perform a laboratory exercise.
 A pre-laboratory lecture is included to familiarize students with the concepts and expectations of the laboratory exercise scheduled for the subsequent lab.

 PHS 804 Intro Drug Discovery and Dev (3 credits)